Betty Kaunda

-Beatrice "Betty" Kaunda (née Kaweche Banda; 17 November 1928 – 18 September 2012), was a Zambian educator and inaugural First Lady of Zambia from 1964 to 1991 as the wife of the country's first president, Kenneth Kaunda.
-She was known as Mama Betty Kaunda and the Mother of Zambia by Zambians.
+Beatrice "Betty" Kaunda (née Kaweche Banda; 17 November 1928 – 18 September 2013) was a Zambian educator and inaugural first lady of Zambia from 1964 to 1991 as the wife of the country's first president, Kenneth Kaunda.
+She was known as Mama Betty Kaunda and the mother of Zambia by Zambians.

-As the First Lady, she was part of many diplomatic visits and matron of many organizations.
-As per political observers, she led a very simple life as the First Lady.
+As the first lady, she was part of many diplomatic visits and matron of many organizations.
+As per political observers, she led a very simple life as the first lady.
 She authored her autobiography along with Stephen A. Mpashi in 1969.
 She was involved in many charitable initiatives and she received the Indira Gandhi Non-violence award from UNIP for her efforts.

 Early life

 Betty Kaunda was born on 17 November 1928 to Kaweche Banda and Milika Sakala Banda at Mpika.
 She had her education at Mbereshi Girls and later underwent training at Mindolo Ecumenical Foundation’s Women’s programme.
 She worked as a teacher in Mufulira.

-She was married Kenneth Kaunda in 1946, who was involved in the independence movement and later went on to become the first President of independent Zambia.
-In his own words in his book Letter to My Children, Kaunda was the strength behind him all through their 66 years of relationship as she took care of the children in his absence.
+She married Kenneth Kaunda in 1946, who was involved in the independence movement and later went on to become the first president of independent Zambia.
+In his own words in his book Letter to My Children, Kaunda was the strength behind him all through their 67 years of marriage as she took care of the children in his absence.
 The colonial administration sent Kaunda to jail and she took to charcoal burning to feed the family.
 She is believed to have received multiple threats and coercions during those days, but she never gave up to the threats.
 In her own words, "The colonial administrators threatened to send us back to the villages after our husbands were arrested, but we refused".
 She mentioned that the letters she received from her husband during those days were source of strength to her and motivation too.
 He instructed her not to move from their house in Chilenje.